Adelaide: Demography

 Adelaide's inhabitants are known as Adelaideans.

 Compared with Australia's other state capitals, Adelaide is growing at a rate similar to Sydney and Hobart (see List of cities in Australia by population).
 In 2024, it had a metropolitan population (including suburbs) of 1,469,163, making it Australia's fifth-largest city.
 77% of the population of South Australia are residents of the Adelaide metropolitan area, making South Australia one of the most centralised states.

 Major areas of population growth in recent years have been in outer suburbs such as Mawson Lakes and Golden Grove.
 Adelaide's inhabitants occupy 366,912 houses, 57,695 semi-detached, row terrace or town houses and 49,413 flats, units or apartments.

 About one sixth (17.1%) of the population had university qualifications.
 The number of Adelaideans with vocational qualifications (such as tradespersons) fell from 62.1% of the labour force in the 1991 census to 52.4% in the 2001 census.

-Adelaide is ageing more rapidly than other Australian capital cities.
+Adelaide is aging more rapidly than other Australian capital cities.
 More than a quarter (27.5%) of Adelaide's population is aged 55 years or older, in comparison to the national average of 25.6%.
 Adelaide has the lowest number of children (under-15-year-olds), who comprised 17.7% of the population, compared to the national average of 19.3%.